WilliamQLiu/williamqliu.github.io/_posts/2024-07-09-high-level-data-processing.md

   - if the period is greater than the length, you have a weird sampling window that only looks at subsets of the data over time

 __Dynamic Windows__ - Session data from the above is an example of dynamic windows.
 Lengths cannot be defined prior.

+#### Windowing by Processing Time

+The system essentially buffers up incoming data into windows until some amount of processing time has passed.
+E.g. say we have five-minute fixed windows, the system would buffer up data for five minutes of processing time, after which it would treat all the data it had observed in those five minutes as a window and send them downstream for processing

+Pros:

+* Simple - Straightforward.
+You never worry about shuffling data within time.
+Just buffer as data arrives and send them downstream when the window closes.
+* Judging window completeness is straightforward - No need to label data as "late" since the system has perfect knowledge of whether all inputs for a window have been seen or not
+* For inferring information about the source as it is observed - processing time window is ideal for cases like tracking the number of requests per second sent to a global-scale web service.
+Calculating a rate of these requests for detecting outages is the perfect use case of processing time windows

+Cons:

+* if the data has event times associated with them, that data must arrive in event time order if the processing time windows are to reflect the reality of when those events actually happened.
+* Unfortunately, event-time ordered data is uncommon in many real-world, distributed input sources

+An example is where a mobile app gathers usage statistics for later processing.
+The data recorded won't be uploaded until the device comes online again, which means data might arrive with a skew of minutes to weeks or more.

+#### Windowing by Event Time

+Windowing by Event Time is the gold standard of windowing.
+Most data processing systems lack native support for it, although any system with a decent consistency model like Hadoop or Spark Streaming could be used to help build a windowing system).
+Event time windows have a few drawbacks due to the fact that windows often live longer (in processing time) than the actual length of the window itself.

+* Buffering - due to extended window lifetimes, more buffering of data is required Any well-designed data-processing system with a strongly consistent persistent state should be able to handle.
+* Completeness - There is no good way of knowing when we've seen all the data for a given window

+### Watermarks

+A __watermark__ is a notion of input completeness with respect to event times.
+A watermark with a value of time X makes the statement "all input data with event times less than X have been observed".
+Watermarks act as a metric of progress when observing an unbounded data source with no known end

+### Triggers

+A __trigger__ is a mechanism for declaring when the output for a window should be materialized relative to some external signal.

+* Triggers provide flexibility in choosing when outputs should be emitted.
+* Triggers make it possible to observe the output for a window multiple times as it evolves

+### Accumulation

+An __accumulation__ mode specifies the relationship between multiple results that are observed for the same window.
+These results might be completely disjointed (i.e. distinct, non-overlapping piece of information, no overlap or accumulation of previous results within the same window) or the results might have overlap between them.

+### Questions

+We want to answer these questions about the data:

+* __What__ results are calculated?
+We can answer by the types of transformations within the pipeline (e.g. are we computing sums, training ML models)
+* __Where__ in event time are results calculated?
+We can answer by the use of event-time windowing within the pipeline This includes common examples of windowing (e.g. fixed, sliding, sessions), use cases that have no notion of windowing (e.g. time-agnostic processing, classic batch processing), and other more complex types of windowing
+* __When__ in processing time are results materialized?
+We can answer with the use of watermarks and triggers.
+  The most common pattern is to use the watermark to delineate when input for a given window is complete, with triggers allowing the specification of early results (for speculative, partial results emitted before the window is complete)
+* __How__ do refinements of results relate?
+We can answer by the type of accumulation used: discarding (where results are all independent and distinct), accumulating (where later results build upon prior ones), or accumulating and retracting (where both the accumulating value plus a retraction for the previously triggered values are emitted)